Selborne Society: Protests

 The Society actively utilized legal pressure to further their goals in protecting the environment.
 Rampant advertising, the draining of marshes, and the hunting of rare birds were often the target of criticism for the League.
 In 1893, the Society drafted an advertisement regulation bill to the local parliament and suggested boycotting commodities advertised offensively.
 In 1903, The Society hired paid inspectors to investigate 1,298 cases of smoke pollution and report these to the local authorities.
 Protests also surfaced through public outcry in the Society's published magazine, usually in the form of letters to the editor.

 Trophy hunters were also another target for the Society's protest.
 In 1901, articles produced by the Nature Notes pushed for the protection of badgers and polecats which were hunted to endangered levels in the English countryside.
 Plume hunters also faced heavy criticism for over hunting of the wood-warbler and goldcrest species of birds.

 Lectures

 The Selborne Society sponsored free public lectures to further awareness of environmental preservation.
-Lead by doctorate intellectuals in England, the lecture topics spanned botany, ornithology, zoology, and geological history.
+Led by doctorate intellectuals in England, the lecture topics spanned botany, ornithology, zoology, and geological history.